 - Your Credit History – I know it seems crazy to think that your credit is a factor in an insurance decision, but statistics do not lie.
-Life insurance companies have determined that people who have better credit not only pay their premiums on time, but also take less risks and are less likely to need to make a claim on their life insurance.
+Life insurance companies have determined that people who have better credit not only pay their premiums on time but also take fewer risks and are less likely to need to make a claim on their life insurance.

 Each of these will have an effect on the premium that you will be charged for your insurance policy.
-But it is very important to be honest up front, that way we can direct you to the insurance companies that will take the most favorable view your specific situation.
+Be honest up front, that way we can direct you to the insurance companies that will take the most favorable view your specific situation.

 Establish Your Goals – What Do You Want Your Policy To Do For You?

 This is where you determine how much insurance that you need, and for how long.
 This is where you match your life insurance to your actual needs, that way you don’t pay more than you need to.

 Here are some common uses for life insurance:

 - Paying off your mortgage.
 If you have 20 years remaining on your mortgage, and you owe $150,000, then a 20 year term life insurance policy for $150,000 will get the job done – assuming no other needs.

 - Paying off other debt.
 If you have large amounts of credit, or business debts to payoff, you may want to maintain a policy large enough to do that.